DavidDadd/Dogecoin_Protector/README.md

 **A3:** Absolutely not.
 The application only utilizes an internet connection for the purpose of verifying donations.
 Once activated, it operates entirely offline, ensuring that all functionalities are performed locally on your device without any hidden processes.

+**Q4:** Does the application steal my cryptocurrency?

+**A4:** Certainly not.
+The application is designed with your security in mind; it does not have the capability to access your pin code or the seed phrase of your cold wallet.
+Its function is solely to generate and retrieve a random pin code, giving you complete discretion to alter it as you see fit.

+**Q5:** What are the consequences of deleting the hash.txt file created by the application?

+**A5:** Deleting the hash.txt file, if you have already configured your pin based on the application-generated pin, means that you will lose the ability to retrieve your pin code.
+The most advisable course of action would be to attempt to restore the hash.txt file or, if necessary, reset your cold wallet using your seed phrase.
+Please exercise extreme caution when managing the hash.txt file.

+**Q6:** Where can I see the found Pin codes?
+**A6:** In the result.txt file